kopokopo/k2-connect-node/README.md

 - `TransferService.settleFunds({ settleOpts })`: `settleOpts`: A hash of objects containing the following keys:

-  - `destinationType`: The destination type`REQUIRED FOR A TARGETED TRANSFER`
+  - `destinationType`: The destination type `REQUIRED FOR A TARGETED TRANSFER`
-  - `destinationReference`: The destination reference`REQUIRED FOR A TARGETED TRANSFER`
+  - `destinationReference`: The destination reference `REQUIRED FOR A TARGETED TRANSFER`
   - `currency`: 3-digit ISO format currency code. `REQUIRED FOR A TARGETED TRANSFER`
   - `amount`: Amount to charge. `REQUIRED FOR A TARGETED TRANSFER`
   - `callbackUrl`: Url that the [result](#responsesandresults) will be posted to `REQUIRED`
   - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`

-- `TransferService.settlementStatus({ location })`:
+  - `metadata`: It is a hash containing a maximum of 5 key value pairs

+- `TransferService.getStatus({ statusOpts })`: `statusOpts`: A hash of objects containing the following keys:

-  - `location`: The request location you get when you send a request
+  - `location`: The location url you got from the request `REQUIRED`
+  - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`

+This works the same for all requests that you get a location response.

 For more information, please read <https://api-docs.kopokopo.com/#transfer-to-your-account-s>